theantichris/Simple-Plugin-Framework/README.md

 #### Adding SettingsSection to Settings

-Once your SettingSection objects are defined you can add them to your Settings by using the Settings addSections() method.
-Like addFields(), this method accepts a single SettingsSection or an array of SettingsSection and is chainable.
+SettingSection objects are added Settings objects by using the Settings' addSections() method.
+Like addFields(), this method accepts a single SettingsSection or an array of SettingsSection.

     $settings->addSections($section1)->addSection($section2);